geneontology/geneontology.github.io/docs/_docs/downloads.md

 Versioned and browsable releases are available at<a href="http://release.geneontology.org">http://release.geneontology.org</a>.
 We make new versions available approximately every month.
+# Did we not decide NOT to put these links in public sites ?
 The site <a href="http://current.geneontology.org">http://current.geneontology.org</a> is always the last official release made available at<a href="http://release.geneontology.org">http://release.geneontology.org</a>.

 We will soon add more documentation about the structure of these